Assetra-Project/Assetra/README.md

 npm run lint
 # or
 yarn lint

----

 👥 Contributors
 Built with ❤️ by the Assetra Team:

 Janice Gathoga

 Simon Murray

 Feel free to fork, build on, or contribute!

----
 👐 Open Source
 This project is open-source under the MIT License.
-You're free to use, modify, and share it.
-We welcome pull requests, issues, and community contributions.
+You are free to use, modify, and share it.
+Contributions are welcome via pull requests or issues.

----
 📫 Contact
-Have questions or ideas?
+Have questions, feedback, or partnership ideas?
 📩 Email us at: janicegathoga@gmail.com

----

 Invest smart.
 Own with confidence.
 Build your financial future — with Assetra.